CTUAvastLab/Mill.jl/docs/src/examples/musk/musk.md

 # Musk
 [`Musk dataset`](https://archive.ics.uci.edu/ml/datasets/Musk+(Version+2)) is a classic MIL problem of the field, introduced in [Dietterich1997](@cite).
 Below we demonstrate how to solve this problem using [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl).
 The full example is also accessible [here](https://github.com/CTUAvastLab/Mill.jl/tree/master/docs/src/examples/musk/), as well as a Julia environment to run it.

-For the demo, we load all dependencies:
+For the demo, we load all dependencies and fix the seed:

 ```@example musk
 using FileIO, JLD2, Statistics, Mill, Flux
 using Flux: throttle, @epochs
 using Mill: reflectinmodel
 using Base.Iterators: repeated

+using Random; Random.seed!(42)
 ```

 and then load the dataset and transform it into a [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) structure.
 The `musk.jld2` file contains: